SharjAhmed/little-hikers/README.md

     - No errors found when passing through the official W3C validator
 - ### CSS
     - No errors found when passing through the official (Jigsaw) validator

+## Citations

+* https://www.w3schools.com/howto/howto_css_parallax.asp - scrolling effect to be used on Favourite Routes page
+* https://blog.hubspot.com/website/video-background-css - used to try and understand how background videos work - did not end up using
+* https://www.w3schools.com/css/css_rwd_mediaqueries.asp - to help understand media query break points
+* https://thecodebeast.com/change-order-of-list-items-via-css/ - to help understand flex-direction
+* Footer code was taken from the CI Love Running Project.
+* Images taken from AllTrails
+* Maps taken from Yorkshire Water